AydenBravender/AydenBravender/README.md

 - I was selected as a High School Intern at Youreka Edmonton, where I conducted research on the correlation between household income and both physical and mental health.
 - As the CEO Assistant at Lybroco Rentals, I gained valuable mechanical experience, including tasks like replacing hydraulic hoses.
 - Currently, I am an autonomy software team member of Space Exploration Alberta Robotics, where we are designing a rover that uses Visual SLAM, Extended Kalman filters and GNSS to navigate across Utah's rocky terrain autonomously
+- I am also working on an afforable soft robotics platform for search and rescue applications in earthquakes
+- Finally I am working on my code to compete in this years FBLA coding and programming contest

 <p align="center">